 However, It is recommended that you update the last reading on the meter in your online customer portal account to avoid overcharging.
 If possible, take a picture of your electricity meter for future reference.

 Living in Germany requires you to have mandatory health insurance and a couple of additional insurances as per the individual needs.
 You need to cancel all of them as you wouldn’t need them if you don't live here any more.

-You can easily cancel insurance from digital providers like Feather Insurance or Getsafe online.
+You can easily cancel insurance from digital providers like Feather Insurance or Getsafe through their website.
 However, you may only be able to cancel them on a 30 days cycle.
 For instance, if you sign up with a start date on the 1st, you have to cancel before the 1st of the next month to avoid being charged and covered for an additional month.
 Please check with the insurance provider for specific policies.

 In contrast, traditional German insurance companies usually require a longer notice period and only accept cancellations by post.
 It is also possible that your health insurance requires a letter and proof of you leaving Germany to terminate your policy, as you are legally required to have health insurance in Germany.